muhammadtalhaamin/flashcardtesting/README.md

     npm run dev
     ```

-6. Run the development server:

-Open the browser and go to `http://localhost:3000`.
-Ensure that everything is loading and the live preview works as expected.
+6. Open your browser and navigate to `http://localhost:3000`

 ## Screenshots